jpi/query

 Usage

-To create an instance, you will need an instance of \JPI\Database (if unfamiliar you can read about that here) which is the first parameter, and the database table name as the second parameter.
+To create an instance, you will need an instance of \JPI\Database (which is an extension of PDO - you can find out more here) which is the first parameter, and the database table name as the second parameter.
 The same instance can be used multiple times as long as it's for the same database.

 $queryBuilder = new \JPI\Database\Query\Builder($database, $table);